Money Smarts Blog

 You’d be surprised how many times recommenders sneak in some information about an applicant’s bad attitude, tendency to push work off on others or habit of bailing on their commitments.

 Even worse than a bad recommendation is a generic one.
-Graders can tell when a recommender uses a form letter and just changes the name for every student.
+Reviewers can tell when a recommender uses a form letter and just changes the name for every student.
 At least the bad ones are memorable.

 When you ask someone to provide a letter of recommendation, make sure it’s someone who knows you well and will speak to your positive qualities.